jvg0119/blocitoff_ec/README.md

   * Authentication from scratch using gem 'bcrypt'
   * Automatically delete todo items more than 7 days.

-### to automate the deletion of the todo items run whenever:
+### To automate the deletion of the todo items run whenever:
   * to start whenever
     * whenever -w
   * to stop whenvere